 The Guard phone requires a standard tone type (DTMF) phone.
-The phone is connected directly to the control equipment (5000MC) via two conductors.
+The phone is connected directly to the control equipment (6000CC) via two conductors (similar to a lobby panel).
 In order to communicate with the tenant, the guard must enter the four digit relay number.
-The guard must wait for the dial tone prior to entering the relay number.
-If the system is busy (lobby is in use), the guard will not receive a dial tone.
+If the talk path is busy, the guard will receive a busy tone.